Keeping and growing Customers

-Customer retention should be high on the minds of most businesses.
-With an increasingly competitive world, largely driven by the new age digital landscape, retaining Customers and keeping them loyal has never been more important.
+Keeping and growing Customers should be high on the minds of most businesses.
+With an increasingly competitive world, retaining Customers and keeping them loyal has never been more important.

-STUDIES SHOW that acquiring new Customers typically costs as much as five to seven times more than simply retaining existing Customers.
-The fact that Customer profitability tends to increase over the life of a retained Customer is an added incentive for businesses to allocate more resources to sharpening their Customer retention strategies – and technology is the key enabler.
+STUDIES SHOW that acquiring new Customers typically costs five to seven times more, than simply retaining existing Customers.
+Customer profitability tends to increase over the life of a retained Customer.
+An added incentive for businesses to allocate more resources to sharpening their Customer retention strategies.
+Technology is the key enabler.

 The Customer experience edge

 It’s never been easier for Customers to walk.
-According to a survey by market research firm Harris Interactive, 86% of Customers either leave or choose not to return because of a poor Customer experience, whilst only 14% go elsewhere because they are unhappy with the product or the service.
+A survey by market research firm Harris Interactive showed, 86% of Customers either leave or choose not to return because of a poor Customer experience.
+Whilst only 14% go elsewhere because they are unhappy with the product or the service.

-By bringing technology, Customer service and marketing teams together, a programme of Customer experience enhancements can be developed and implemented.
-Examples of how this can be implemented include:
+Bringing technology, Customer service and marketing teams together, Customer experience enhancements can be developed and implemented.

 - New Customer welcomes – email, video, Customer portals and websites can all be used to introduce new Customers to your service or product they have purchased, helping them to understand how to get the best from their purchase.

-- Delivery confirmation – ask Customers how they would like to be kept informed of deliveries or reminded about appointments.
+- Delivery confirmation – how would Customers like to be kept informed of deliveries.
 It may be a text, email, phone call or via a bespoke app.